damianperera/deno-ip/README.md

 })
 ```

-If your having any issues using this module please check [test.ts](https://deno.land/x/ip/test.ts).

 ## Running Tests
 In order to run the tests first export your API token to `IPIFY_API_TOKEN` in your local environment and execute the Deno test command from the root directory.
 ```bash
 export IPIFY_API_TOKEN=xxxx
 deno test --allow-net --allow-env
 ```

+If your having any issues using this module please refer [test.ts](https://deno.land/x/ip/test.ts) for usage examples.

 # License

 [MIT](./LICENSE)